atro-itu/bdsa-project-newgit/docs/presentation.md

 ![Package Diagram](../images/package_diagram.png)

-The reason that `NEWgIT` is not shown to depend on `AnalysisRepository` or `NEWgIT.Infrastructure` is because it depends on `IAnalysisRepository`.
+The reason that `NEWgIT.Api` is not shown to depend on `AnalysisRepository` or `NEWgIT.Infrastructure` is because it depends on `IAnalysisRepository`.
 Later in the runtime `IAnalysisRepository` will be implemented by the concrete class.

 ### Activity Diagram

 This is the activity diagram for API.
 It shows the different activities that are performed when the user requests an analysis.

 ![Activity Diagram](../images/activity_diagram.png)

 ### Sequence Diagram

-This is the sequence diagram seen from when a user starts interacting with `NEWgIT`.
+This is the sequence diagram seen from when a user starts interacting with `NEWgIT.Api`.

 ![Sequence Diagram](../images/sequence_diagram.png)

-`NEWgIT.Infrastructure` is not shown because `NEWgIT` only "knows" about the `IAnalysisRepository` and not about its implementation.
+`NEWgIT.Infrastructure` is not shown because `NEWgIT.Api` only "knows" about the `IAnalysisRepository` and not about its implementation.